5l1v3r1/Luo/README.md

     - open google chrome application
     - open media player application

-  + lucy can open or run on the screen
+  + Luo can open or run on the screen
     - open 3
     - open 5